Tips for the Initial Invitation Setup

 - Mentioning that the invitation is personal to the guest

 From Name: This is the second thing a guest will see under the Email Subject Line.
-This can be your name, the sponsor of the event, or anything informing as who is sending the invites.
+This can be your name, the sponsor of the event, or anything informing as who is sending the invitation.

 - Send a Thank You email to all checked-in guests after the event.
 All pay-as-you-go events have 72 hours to access the event features and send out emails after the event has concluded

-Form is Taking Responses and Form is Private: If sending a template email with a form automatically attached the Form is Taking Responses and if the Form is Private tabs will be set to ON.
-When sending invites out through zkipster these options should always be turned ON but it's possible to change these options on the form later in the process if needed.
+The form is Taking Responses and Form is Private: When sending a template email with a form automatically attached, the tab 'Form is Taking Responses' and the tab 'Form is Private' (both located at the very bottom when setting up the details of your invitation), will be set to 'ON'.
+When sending invitations through zkipster, these options should always be turned ON but it is possible to change them on the form later in the process if needed.